dCO2/blog-gh-pages/_posts/2019-11-20-my-case-for-minimalism.md

 tags: psychology design art
 ---

-I dare say that
+I dare say:
-> if by magic you made a copy of yourself and from a distance watched your clone live as you normally would, you would be utterly surprised by the dissonance in the beliefs of you the perceived and your clone, the observed.
+> If by magic you made a copy of yourself and from a distance watched your clone live as you normally would, you would be utterly surprised by the dissonance in the beliefs of you the perceived and your clone, the observed.

 "That's not me!" you would yell.